Language: EN

 Translating assembly to machine code

-The assembly language is a very low-level programming language that is used to program systems that require precise control over processor resources.
+The language Assembly is a very low-level programming language that is used to program systems that require precise control over processor resources.